Professional Doctorate in Education EdD

 Teaching and assessment

-The taught element of the course is delivered through workshops and online discussions (Moodle).
+The taught element of the course is delivered through workshops and online discussions.
 The programme of themed workshops will include seminars led by the course team and opportunities for interactive group work.
-Workshops will take place on Saturdays with an optional Friday night seminar or guest speaker.
+Workshops will take place on Friday afternoons and Saturdays in October and January during the taught component (years 1 and 2) of the programme.
 You will also have access to a Moodle site which contains relevant links and resources and which will enable discussions to continue between formal workshops.As well as this, you will also be required to undertake independent study to supplement the formal teaching sessions, with appropriate guidance from a tutor or thesis supervisor.

 How you're assessed